In this latest series of articles, we are publishing interviews of some incredible women who are part of the tech industry or the broader STEM fields.

 Which woman inspires you and why?

-There is a list of women who inspire me and what all these women have in common is their unwavering determination and courage to never give up.
-In particular and without any biases, Faiza Yousuf (Founder WomenInTechPK) has influenced me deeply as a lot of other women around her.
-She is one of the few Pakistani women who are breaking glass ceilings, bringing change through their work and empowering other females selflessly.
+There is a list of those who have inspired me, from women in my family to entrepreneurs building their brands.
+But what all these women have in common is their unwavering determination and courage to never give up.
+A special mention (without any biases) to my friend & mentor, Faiza Yousuf (Founder of WomenInTechPK), who has influenced me deeply as a lot of other women around her.
+She is one of the few Pakistani women who are breaking glass ceilings, bringing change through their work, and empowering other females selflessly.
+I have learned a lot from her and am very proud of her fantastic journey.

 What will be the biggest challenge for the generation of women behind you?